There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Still, the book of Revelation has an organized structure.
 You will notice John begins with the vision of Christ.
 Then, he enumerates the signs of the times that lead to Jesus’ second coming.

 At the center of the book, he shows you that Jesus is the Lamb.
 It provides its theme and theological significance.
-Finally, it ends with the promise of the new heaven and earth.
+Finally, it ends with the promise of a new heaven and earth.

 In most of his writings, “the disciple whom Jesus loved” communicates in the first-person perspective.
 Do you observe that?
 Specifically, he is the narrator.
 He develops the characters and unfolds the events in a personal way.